Anton495/space-filling-curves/README.md

 |ARW Curve              |   5.4   |  6.046  |   12    |

 The module has been tested to work on Python 3.7.0.
-It requires NumPy, SymPy, itertools, functools, Math and Matplotlib.
+It requires NumPy, SymPy, Itertools, Functools, Math and Matplotlib.